-(g) to establish assessment criteria for flood work approvals that protect heritage sites in the Floodplain, during the construction or modification of flood works.
+(g) to establish assessment criteria for flood work approvals that protect heritage sites

 Note.
 The provisions in Part 8 establish assessment criteria that protect heritage sites during flood work construction or modification, and contribute to achieving the objective in clause 9 (f) of this Plan.